sellibitze/crosstalkpy/README.md

 These dynamic noise levels are then used as basis for speech activity thresholds for the noise gating effect.
 The following processing steps are applied to turn RMS levels into a smooth gain function with values between zero and one with which a recorded signal is going to be multiplied to mute and unmute sections:

 - bidirectional hysteresis: When the ratio $C/T$ goes above a certain level, the gain is set to 1.0.
 When it falles below a certain level, the gain is set to 0.0.
-A gain of 1.0 is extended into both directions untill the level falls below the lower limit.
+A gain of 1.0 is extended into both directions until the level falls below the lower limit.
 - Small gaps (runs of zeros) in the gain function are closed to avoid muting sections below a certain duration
 - The "gain envelope is widened" by adding fade-ins and fade-outs effectively limiting the rate of change
 - The "gain envelope" is smoothed by a 3-tap lowpass filter followed by interpolation using a quadratic B-spline.